|Date Opened||8/9/2018 08:00:00 AM|

 Shanon Phillips (email@example.com)

 Applications must be received no later than close of business August 24th.

 If the applicant intends to apply for only one of the positions, please specify either the Cordell or Fairview office location in your cover letter.
 Otherwise, applicants will be considered for both positions.

 Oklahoma Conservation Commission Water Quality Division

-The Oklahoma Conservation Commission will hire Nutrient Management Planner ositions with an emphasis on animal waste management planning.
-These positions will be housed in the local conservation district and Natural Resources Conservation Service (NRCS) field office to support delivery of U.S. Department of Agriculture Farm Bill Programs which specific emphasis on developing comprehensive nutrient management plans.
+The Oklahoma Conservation Commission will hire two Soil Health Conservation Planners.
+These positions will be housed in the local conservation district and Natural Resources Conservation Service (NRCS) field office to support delivery of U.S. Department of Agriculture Farm Bill Programs.
 The positions will work with agricultural producers and other land owners, NRCS, conservation district, and other staff to help land managers adopt management changes that protect natural resources including water, soil, wildlife, and air.
 These positions will focus primarily on supporting the voluntary adoption of conservation practices that help restore and protect healthy soils.